What is considered personal property?

 Insurers base a home’s dwelling value on the cost to rebuild it if a covered peril causes a total loss.
 For example, a home may have a market value of $500,000 but would cost $300,000 to rebuild.
 The insurance company would write a homeowners policy with $300,000 in dwelling coverage.

 Providers base personal property coverage on a percentage of the dwelling coverage, typically 50 percent or higher.
-A policy with $300,000 in dwelling coverage would include between $150,000 and $210,000 in personal property coverage.
+A policy with $300,000 in dwelling coverage would typically include between $150,000 and $210,000 in personal property coverage.

 Most homeowners policies set limits on certain types of personal property.
 For instance, State Farm’s default limits include: